|Grand Challenge Sponsors GCEP Agreements FAQs Facts and Figures Getting Funded External Collaborations People Directions Contact Information||

 The Global Climate and Energy Project (GCEP) at Stanford University seeks new solutions to one of the grand challenges of this century: supplying energy to meet the changing needs of a growing world population in a way that protects the environment.

 The GCEP sponsors include private companies with experience and expertise in key energy sectors.
 In December 2002, four sponsors – ExxonMobil, GE, Schlumberger, and Toyota – helped launch GCEP at Stanford University with plans to invest $225 million over a decade or more.
-These four global companies have collectively committed over $150 million towards GCEP so far.
-In September 2011, DuPont joined the Project as its newest corporate sponsor.
+DuPont and Bank of America joined the GCEP partnership in 2011 and 2013, respectively, bringing new perspectives and insights about the global energy challenge.

 GCEP develops and manages a portfolio of innovative energy research programs that could lead to technologies that are efficient, environmentally benign, and cost-effective when deployed on a large scale.
 We currently have a number of exciting research projects taking place across disciplines throughout the Stanford campus and are collaborating with leading institutions around the world.